Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Introduction

-Part (i) of the theorem does not hold for barcodes $\B_1(S)$ of arbitrary samples $S\subset \eh$ (\cref{Ex:Subsample_Counterexample}).
+Part (i) of the theorem does not hold for barcodes $\B_1(S)$ of arbitrary samples $S\subseteq \eh$ (\cref{Ex:Subsample_Counterexample}).
 However, using a well-known stability property of persistent homology, we observe that the theorem extends to an approximate version which holds for an arbitrary sample $S$, even in the presence of noise (\cref{Cor:GalledTreeDetInference_withnoise}).
 The quality of the approximation depends on the similarity of the geometries of $S$ and $\eh$, as measured by the \emph{Gromov-Hausdorff distance}.
-Along similar lines, the theorem further extends to an approximate version for histories indexed by arbitrary phylogenic graphs (\cref{Cor:Inference_Arbitrary_G}); here, the quality of approximation is controlled by the number of mutations which must be ignored to obtain a history indexed by a galled tree.
+Along similar lines, the theorem further extends to an approximate version for histories indexed by arbitrary phylogenetic graphs (\cref{Cor:Inference_Arbitrary_G}); here, the quality of approximation is controlled by the number of mutations which must be ignored to obtain a history indexed by a galled tree.

 These results are deterministic; in cases where the history is sampled at random from a known distribution, one hopes to be able to obtain stronger probabilistic results.
-As a first step towards such results, we show in \cref{Sec:Independence} that for a random history indexed by a fixed galled tree and satisfying a biologically reasonable independence condition, the intervals of the $1^\mathrm{st}$ barcode are independent random variables indexed by the recombinants of $G$.
+As a first step towards such results, we show in \cref{Sec:Independence} that for a random history indexed by a fixed galled tree $G$ and satisfying a biologically reasonable independence condition, the intervals of the $1^\mathrm{st}$ barcode are independent random variables indexed by the recombinants of $G$.

 We then study the distributions of these random variables via simulation, for one class of random models of genetic sequence evolution.
-Our simulation results indicate that even when we have sampled all individuals in the evolutionary history, the barcode often substantially underestimates the novelty profile.
+Our simulation results indicate that even when we have sampled all individuals in the evolutionary history, the barcode is usually a rather loose lower bound on the novelty profile.
 For example, in the most favorable circumstances, a recombinant of high novelty is detected in our simulations about a third of the time.
-Nevertheless, the barcodes allow us to deduce partial information about the novelty profile.
+Nevertheless, the barcodes provide partial information about the novelty profile.
 Notably, we observe in our simulations that when a recombination event of novelty $n$ is detected by the barcode, the average length of the corresponding interval is approximately $c+d\sqrt{n}$ for constants $c$ and $d$.